bank2ynab/bank2ynab/docs/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 The following is a set of guidelines for contributing to `bank2ynab`.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document.
-This project is hosted by the user [torbengb](https://github.com/torbengb) who hereby expressly does not claim sole ownership and warmly welcomes all contributors.
+This project is hosted by the organisation [bank2ynab](https://github.com/bank2ynab) which hereby expressly does not claim sole ownership and warmly welcomes all contributors.

 -----
 ### Table Of Contents